What is a liver transplant?

 A liver transplant may be advised if you have end-stage liver disease (chronic liver failure).
 This is a serious, life-threatening liver disease.
 It can be caused by several liver conditions.

 - Acute hepatic necrosis.
 This is when tissue in the liver dies.
 Possible reasons include acute infections and reactions to medicine, illegal drugs, or toxins.
+For instance, an overdose of acetaminophen.

 - Biliary atresia.
 A rare disease of the liver and bile ducts that occurs in newborns.